Hydrogen Gas Detectors

 The BHS Hydrogen Gas Detector (HGD) identifies hydrogen accumulation before it reaches a dangerous threshold.
 A hydrogen concentration of 1.00 percent activates the detector’s bright yellow LED light, while hydrogen levels of 2.00 percent or higher will trigger a flashing red LED light and an 80 decibel alarm.

 The BHS HGD is designed for easy integration into your operation’s ventilation system.
-It is available with a single or dual relay, in AC- or DC-powered models.
+It is available with a dual relay, in AC- or DC-powered models.
 Relays automatically activate the venting action of the BHS Hydrogen Exhaust Fan Kit or other peripheral technologies, translating alarms directly into a coordinated preventative response.

 Hydrogen Gas Safety Regulations and the BHS HGD